-Located within the Chalk Sound National Park, this small island is located in the channel which connects Chalk Sound Lagoon with the ocean and Caicos Banks.
-It's a scenic waypoint when kayaking from within Chalk Sound to the open water on the southern coast of Providenciales.
+Located within the Chalk Sound National Park, Silly Cay is a small and uninhabited island that is found in the channel which connects the interior Chalk Sound lagoon and Silly Creek lagoon with the ocean and Caicos Banks.

 Silly Cay was named after early 1900s Irish entrepreneur George Silly, a businessman who started an array of enterprises, including turtle farming, sea-sponge cultivation, and a seafood cannery.
 The nearby region of Silly Creek is likewise named after him, and is the home to many luxury vacation villas.